Easy Dutch Oven Pulled Chicken – Mexican Style!

 This easy recipe has SO MANY USES and different ways to eat it.
 Think any kind of Mexican, salad & rice bowls, I’ve even made toasties with this one.

-Hands up who loves a Dutch oven full of slow-cooked Mexcian in the middle of the table to feast on?
+Hands up who loves a Dutch oven full of slow-cooked Mexican in the middle of the table to feast on?
 Yes, please!
 Like this black bean chili, this recipe is perfect for Taco Tuesdays, Wednesdays, Thursdays… You get my drift.

-What you need to get started
+Ingredients you need to get started

 • Pantry staples – olive oil, chicken stock, canned tomatoes, canned black beans.